dwarrier/secret-network-timekeeper/README.md

 The contract stores a start block height, along with a current offset and a block hash.

-This offset is updated by doing [verification](https://en.bitcoin.it/wiki/Hashcash) on block header values.
-Anyone who updates it must provide valid consecutive block headers, where the first header provided references the current block hash.
+This offset and block hash are updated after doing [verification](https://en.bitcoin.it/wiki/Hashcash) on block header values.
+The user performing the update must provide valid consecutive block headers, where the first header provided references the current block hash.

 In order to make the process more secure, we require a minimum number of headers to be provided in a single call.
-We also require block header difficulty values to be harder than a threshold difficulty, and check the difficulty against the hash computed from the header values.
+We also require block header difficulty values to be harder than a threshold difficulty, and check the declared block difficulty against the hash computed from the header values.

 ## Status
 The contract is currently in development and can be tested in a local dev environment.